Tuition for safe, enjoyable motoring: for life

 Being a motorcyclist is a useful thing as the added vulnerability and need to anticipate potential danger teaches a lot about defensive driving!
 I think it would be a good thing for all car drivers to learn how to ride a motorbike of some sort for a time (perhaps before getting behind the wheel) as it very much changes one’s perspective about the importance of reading the road and how we interact with other road users and always trying to be one step ahead in thinking with a view to avoiding potentially dangerous situations – as well as encouraging a little more respect and understanding for motorcyclists and cyclists generally.

 Since the eighties I have enjoyed owning and driving around two dozen different cars and motorcycles (not all at the same time).
-I have driven in excess of half a million miles on roads around the UK, Europe and further abroad, and thousands of miles on tracks (most on the Nurburgring before it was ruined by all the Top Gear publicity, after which it became crowded, aggressive and tacky).
+I have driven in excess of half a million miles on roads around the UK, Europe and further abroad, and thousands of miles on tracks (most on the Nurburgring in the 90s and early 2000s before it was ruined by all the Top Gear publicity, after which it became crowded, aggressive and tacky).

 In the nineties I was fortunate to take advantage of several sessions of advanced driving tuition from the respected (perhaps legendary) John Lyon, who later wrote an excellent book about his life’s mission of furthering skill and enjoyment in motoring.